Lower Right Back Pain: Causes and Treatment

 The sacroiliac (SI) joint connects the pelvis to the sacrum, the triangular bone between the lower spine and tailbone.
 The locking or abnormal movement of these joints (due to trauma or other causes) can lead to back pain and referred pain.

-Although there is no cure for ankylosing spondylitis, treatment options like physical therapy and pain relievers can help manage symptoms day to day.
+Treatment: Although there is no cure for ankylosing spondylitis, treatment options like physical therapy and pain relievers can help manage symptoms day to day.

 Herniated Disc